Zhaoxin-Guo/CPO-Tisa-lab1/README.md

 ## Variant

-* 1.Unrolled linked list
+* 1 - Unrolled linked list

 ## Laboratory work description

-1. You can use the built-in list inside nodes
+* You can use the built-in list inside nodes

-2. You need to check that your implementation correctly works with None value
+* You need to check that your implementation correctly works with None value

-3. A user should specify node size
+* A user should specify node size

-4. You need to implement functions/methods for getting/setting value by index.
+* You need to implement functions/methods for getting/setting value by index
+1. Add a new element
+2. Set an element with specific index / key
+3. Remove an element by the index for list
+4. Access: size、is member 、reverse
+5. Conversion from/to built-in list: - from_list 、to_list
+6. Filter data structure by specific predicate
+7. Map structure by specific function
+8. Reduce process structure elements to build a return value by specific functions
+9. Data structure should be an iterator
+10. Data structure should be a monoid and implement empty and concat methods

 ## Project structure description